10614007/Adbin-Kodathu-Aniyan/README.md

 - Increasing maintenance costs: In addition to the initial capital expenditure needed to purchase servers and other hardware, it will also be necessary to continue purchasing hardware, software, and licenses to maintain or upgrade the system.
 -  Increasing the likelihood of data loss: When storing data on-premises, you run the risk of losing it forever if the system breaks down or if a compromised system is taken hostage.

-- Require a larger initial financial outlay: To get started with on-premises storage, you'll need to invest a sizeable sum of money to buy the servers and other necessary pieces of gear.

  ## Amazon Web Services Small and Medium-sized Enterprises
  ___________________________________________________________